KEY TAKEAWAYS

 Yes.
 The premiums paid for group benefits are tax-deductible for businesses.
 This means that the cost of offering group benefits can be offset against the business’s taxable income.

-A Health Spending Account (HSA) is a personal fund designated for employees and their eligible dependents.
+A Health Spending Account (HSA) is a personal fund designated for employees and their eligible dependants.
 It covers health and dental expenses not included in provincial health insurance or employer-sponsored group benefit plans for a fixed amount.
+However, they can’t replace full group benefits, as the money might be insufficient for large or unexpected medical expenses.

 How can small businesses in Canada manage company health insurance plans?